Acetoacetic acid: Synthesis and properties

 It is a weak acid (like most alkyl carboxylic acids), with a pK_{a} of 3.58.

 Acetoacetic acid displays keto-enol tautomerisation, with the enol form being partially stabilised by extended conjugation and intramolecular H-bonding.
-The equilibrium is strongly solvent depended; with the keto form dominating in polar solvents (98% in water) and the enol form accounting for 25-49% of material in non-polar solvents.
+The equilibrium is strongly solvent dependent; with the keto form dominating in polar solvents (98% in water) and the enol form accounting for 25-49% of material in non-polar solvents.